 Unfortunately, in most cases such assumptions do not work.
 No one ever knows in advance how any app will be accepted in the marketplace, what your users will actually like and what will distract them from using your product.

 Most startup companies spend months or even years developing solutions and investing lots of money in ideas that might never become a success.
 Upon deployment into a live environment, it is an oft-repeated tragedy when they realize scalable resources have been wasted and features, which seemed to be the most promising, turned out to be completely unappealing to the target market.
 No one is lining up to purchase your new product or service.
 Sadly, your new idea does not revolutionize the world.

 The main problem among the talented, yet not-too-successful startups, is being caught up in the “greatness” of their idea, they pay little attention to prepare their target audience for the introduction of their new solution.
 Quite often, they ignore the logical choices and rules, which could have lead them to success, had they only remained rational.

-We love startups and wish them great success.
+We have a large expertise in MVP creation services for startups and wish them all great success.
 So, it is our responsibility to tell our readers about the MVP strategy, following which any startup can greatly increase its chances to create and promote an in-demand product to the targeted audience.

 Doing it the MVP way

 As we mentioned above, MVP has only minimum core features to ensure its viability in the market.
 It has near-flawless functionality.

 Means “focused”.
 Find the core needs of your potential customers and offer them the solution with a minimum set of features, sidelining irrelevant additions.